luapower/winapi/winapi_design.md

 from the crazy hungarian notation, etc.

-The procedural API is implemented with the aid of a set of utilities dealing with bitmasks, utf-8 conversion, etc. See the [dev doc] for more on that.
+The procedural API is implemented with the aid of a set of utilities dealing with bitmasks, utf-8 conversion, etc. See the [dev doc][winapi_binding] for more on that.

-[dev doc]:  winapi_binding.html